Senior Lecturer of Cultural Anthropology

 Kirk, R. The Monkey’s Paw: New Chronicles from Peru.
 University of Massachusetts Press, 1997.

-Kirk, R. "Drugs, Thugs and Diplomats: US Policy in Colombia."
-Anthropological Quarterly.
+Kirk, R. “Drugs, Thugs and Diplomats: US Policy in Colombia.”
+Anthropological Quarterly, Institute for Ethnographic Research.

 "For one terrible moment, she saw the thing that lived in his eyes when he thought no one but Allison was looking."